ShortestPathLab/posthoc/docs/3-getting started/concepts/search-trace.md

 It comprises three properties.

-- _Views_ is a required property which contains information on the rendering processes of the individual views.
+- `views` is a required property which contains information on the rendering processes of the individual views.
-- _Context_ is an optional property which can be used to provide additional information for the components.
+- `context` is an optional property which can be used to provide additional information for the components.
-- _Components_ is optional property which can contain user defined visualization elements.
+- `components` is optional property which can contain user defined visualization elements.

 The structure for the `RenderDefinition` is defined below,